 DermDx — software-only AI skin-cancer diagnosis, FDA-pending

-Built a software-only AI for melanoma diagnosis exceeding the best-dermatologist baseline, then took it through the FDA submission process — the first of its kind.
-Underlying platform serves 3.5M patients across 40+ countries.
+Built a software-only AI for melanoma diagnosis exceeding the best-dermatologist baseline, then took it through FDA submission — the first of its kind.
+Paired with MoleSafe, the imaging-workflow redesign that took total-body photography from 2 hours to 20 minutes and surfaced DermDx’s 7-second per-lesion diagnosis at clinic scale across 3.5M patients in 40+ countries.

 - Sensitivity